 You also must qualify for, and then make a proper timely election with the IRS enabling you to use the MTM accounting method.

-To make the mark-to-market election for 2019, you must file a statement with your timely filed return for 2018 or with a properly filed request for extension of time to file (Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return) on or before the normal due date of the return.
-The statement must include the following information:
+To make the mark-to-market election for 2021, you must have filed an election statement no later than the due date for your 2020 return (without regard to extensions).
+The statement must be attached to that return or with a properly filed request for extension of time to file that 2020 return (Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return).
+The statement must have included the following information.

-If you are not required to file a 2018 income tax return, you make the election by placing the above statement in your books and records no later than March 15, 2019.
-Attach a copy of the statement to your 2019 return.
+If you are a new taxpayer and not required to file a 2020 income tax return, you make the election for 2020 by placing the above statement in your books and records no later than March 15, 2021.
+Attach a copy of the statement to your 2021 return.